SportBeep.com

 “It has been an amazing day for me to be on pole again,” said Antonelli.
 “It was obviously a difficult sprint for me earlier, but I am super happy with this recovery.
 I got a little too excited in that last lap in Q3, but my first lap was good enough.
 I was so stressed because I was waiting for everyone to finish their laps, but it was good enough and now, hopefully, I will have a magic start tomorrow.”

-Antonelli’s performance lit up the day as F1 returned with a bang after an enforced five-week hiatus due to the conflict in the Middle East, several teams exploiting upgrade packages on their cars.
+The change comes as F1 returns from an enforced five-week hiatus, due to the conflict in the Middle East, which several teams exploited with upgrade packages on their cars.
 “For me to be on the front row is way better than I expected,” said Verstappen, who was close to his best in his heavily revised Red Bull.
-“Let’s hope for a good start –- I’ve not had many of them this year.
+“Let’s hope for a good start – I’ve not had many of them this year.
 The team has worked flat out for the past few weeks to make me more comfortable in this car.”

 Added Leclerc: “I was right on the limit.
 But we were just not fast enough today.
 We brought a significant package here, which helped us, but we still need to improve, although P3 is a good position to start.”